Ramya-P4/SQL-Query-Log/README.md

 WHERE customer.customer_id IS null<br/>
 OR payment.payment_id IS null

-**LEFT OUTER JOIN** Returns set of records that are in the left table AND in both tables.
-If there is no match with the right table, the results are null<br/>
+**LEFT OUTER JOIN**returns all records from the left table , and the matching records from the right table.
+The result is 0 records from the right side, if there is no match.<br/>
 (Order does matter!)

 **RIGHT OUTER JOIN** The same as LEFT OUTER JOIN but reversed

-**UNION** Combines the results of tow or more SELECT statements.<br/>
+**UNION and UNION ALL** The UNION operator is used to combine the result-set of two or more SELECT stateme.To allow duplicate values use UNION ALL<br/>
 Essentially concatenates two results together.

 Example syntax:<br/>